Tanuj2023002791/END-TO-END-DATA-SCIENCE-PROJECT/README.md

 *MENTOR*: NEELA SANTHOSH

+## DESCRIPTION

-##🎧 End-to-End Music Review Sentiment Analysis Project — Explained Step by Step
+## 🎧 End-to-End Music Review Sentiment Analysis Project — Explained Step by Step

-##🎯 Objective:
+## 🎯 Objective:
 To build, train, and deploy a machine learning model that predicts whether a music review is positive or negative.
 This project demonstrates the complete Data Science lifecycle — from preprocessing raw text to deploying a REST API using Flask.

 ✅ Step 1: Data Collection & Preparation